-This is the initial regional transportation plan for the MRMPO.
+This is the first update to the regional transportation plan for the MRMPO.
 Because of the air quality conditions in the Grants Pass area (air quality "maintenance area"), the MRMPO must be able to show consistently that the region is in conformity with air quality standards for at least 20 years into the future.
 That conformity demonstration must be made at least every four years, and triggers an update of the RTP.
-The next such update will be required in spring 2020.